elliotgunn/datafold-docs/docs/guides/ci/github_actions.md

 ```

 ### Pull Request Job
-This job runs in one scenario, again defined in the `on:` section:
+This job runs in the following scenario:
 * **When?**
-  * New commits are pushed a branch *other than* main
+  * New commits are pushed to a branch *other than* main
 * **Why?**
   * To understand, test, and QA changes before deploying to the data warehouse